celestiaorg/celestia-app/test/e2e/readme.md

 ### Destroy the pods

 By default, the pods will be killed automatically after 60 minutes.
-However, if you want to clean up the cluster manually, and destroy everything:
+However, if you want to clean up the cluster manually, and destroy everything that was created in the `test` namespace:

 ```shell
 kubectl delete pods --all --namespace test